AngusProjectPage/Java-code-smell-detector-with-javaparser/report.md

 Based on the performance and completeness of the analyser, we think a score of **90 out of 100** is fair.

 ## Contribution Breakdown
-Provide a percentage contribution breakdown for each group member.
+Each member contributed equally to the project, apart from Angus who put in .3 recurring % more effort.
-- **Angus Duffy**: 33%
+- **Angus Duffy**: 33.33...%
 - **Harry Morton**: 33%
 - **Callum Sergeant**: 33%